Assam: Illegal coal mining affecting environment in Patkai hills

 DIBRUGARH: The Patkai hills lost its glory due to unabated illegal coal mining in the Ledo-Margherita area of Assam’s Tinsukia district.

-Earlier, the places was home to Singpo, Sema Nagas, Tangsa, Tai-Phake, Syam, Aitom, Nocte and other communities who have been impacted due to the mining and deforestation in the patkai hills.
+Earlier, the place was home to Singpho, Sema Nagas, Tangsa, Tai-Phake, Syam, Aitom, Nocte and other communities who have been impacted due to the mining and deforestation in the Patkai hills.

-They are the orginal inhabitants of Patkai hill region but they had to migrate to Arunachal Pradesh’s Tirap district due to mining.
+They are the original inhabitants of Patkai hill region but they had to migrate to Arunachal Pradesh’s Tirap district due to mining.

 Also read: Assam: Environmental group submits memorandum over forest destruction in Tinsukia